There are some prerequisites that need to be completed before you deploy ArcGIS Indoors Web:

 Additional configuration for kiosk mode

 Access to the services for kiosk mode is configured in the ArcGIS Enterprise portal.
 Depending on how your organization wants to share the services, you can configure a single service to be shared across all kiosks or individual services for each of the kiosks in your deployment.
-If you do not want to force the kiosks to log in to the ArcGIS Enterprise portal, you can share the services kiosk mode uses with everyone.
+If you don't want to force the kiosks to log in to the ArcGIS Enterprise portal, you can share the services kiosk mode uses with everyone.
 If the services are not shared to everyone, kiosk mode will be required to sign in with portal credentials.